Henri de Man: German occupation

 De Man was an adviser to King Leopold III and his mother, Queen Elisabeth.
 Having lived extensively in Germany, and "loving" the country as he said, throughout the 1930s in Belgium he advocated accommodating Hitler's expansionist policies to save Belgium from the crushing fate it had previously suffered in World War I, the policy that was called appeasement by other democratic nations.
 After the "capitulation" of the Belgian Army in 1940, he issued a manifesto to POB-BWP members, welcoming the German occupation as a field of neutralist action during the war: "For the working classes and for socialism, this collapse of a decrepit world, far from being a disaster, is a deliverance."

-He was involved in setting up an umbrella trade union, the Unie van Hand- en Geestesarbeiders/Union des Travailleurs Manuels et Intellectuels (UHGA-UTMI) which would unify the existing trade unions and moreover aim at the integration of manual and intellectual workers.
-That was branded by longtime socialists a fascist plan, and UHGA-UTMI was considered a fascist organization because workers had little or no control of this "union".
-As de Man moved steadily to the right, he also opposed a free press, as he wrote himself in his memoire, entitled Après Coup.
+He was involved, together with the leaders of the catholic and liberal unions, in setting up an umbrella trade union, the Unie van Hand- en Geestesarbeiders/Union des Travailleurs Manuels et Intellectuels (UHGA-UTMI) which would unify the existing trade unions and moreover aim at the integration of manual and intellectual workers.
+From 1941 onwards, this Union evolved towards outright collaboration: Catholic and liberal leaders withdrew, and the German occupying authorities imposed a ban on Hendrik De Man speaking publicly.

-During several months, he was (at least in his own eyes) the de facto prime minister of Belgium, serving under the German generals Alexander von Falkenhausen and Eggert Reeder, the actual Belgian ministers having all fled the country during the Battle of Belgium to form the Belgian government in exile.
-Nevertheless, he eventually was mistrusted both by Flemish Nazi collaborators (for his Belgicist views) and by the Nazi authorities, who forbade him to give any more public speeches after Easter 1941.
-Seeing he had lost his grip on events, he went into self-imposed exile.
+He eventually was mistrusted by Flemish Nazi collaborators (for his Belgicist views).
+Seeing he had lost his grip on events, he went into self-imposed exile in la Cluzaz, in the Haute Savoie region of France.